Here are the main key takeaways in case you’re in a hurry:

 When Is The Gas Leak Happening?

-First, check out the video above to see how exactly a car’s fuel system works.
+First, check out the clip above to see how precisely a car’s fuel system works.

 Start by identifying when the problem’s occurring.
-It’s not always possible, but if you can work this out, you’ll be able to narrow down the potential causes much more easily.
+It’s not always feasible, but if you can work this out, you’ll be able to narrow down the potential causes much more readily.

 Gas Leak When The Car’s Stationary (Engine Off Or On)